fde-capu/ft_transcendence/docs/checklist.md

  - [X] Invitation has broken during the process and was cleared.
  - [X] On match history, choosing the exibition game mode does not filter properly.
  - [?]
-Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68
+Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68 ...I believe this happens due to malfunctioning of fake users.
+ - [X] Login is kindda slow, is it some wrong timer?
+Issue #83 notes:
+ - [X] Lack of PAUSE screen.
+ - [X] Good behavior when waiting for another person to come back.
+ - [X] Winner is not correctly showing on cut-scene.
+ - [X] Entering a paused game does not show the paused screen.
+#Issue 99 related marks:
+ - [X] Match history to show partial/individual matches on Profile page.
+ - [X] Match history could show the date when the match occurred.
+ - [X] Does Game History record the timestamp?
+If so, show it on game history html.
+ - [X] BUG Game mode reverts to PONG after any match (even if it was another mode).
+ - [X] BIG QUADPONG is bouncing all walls ...?
+ Issue #108
+ - [X] Check if updates are not messing up form editions.
+ ---
+ - [X] Rethink upload-image routine for UX.
+Other stuff:
+Issue #83 notes:
+ - [X] Lack of PAUSE screen.
+ - [X] Good behavior when waiting for another person to come back.
+ - [X] Winner is not correctly showing on cut-scene.
+ - [X] Entering a paused game does not show the paused screen.

+Issue #103:
+ - [X] Game mode should stay the same after match.

+#Issue 99 related marks:
+ - [X] Match history to show partial/individual matches on Profile page.
+ - [X] Match history could show the date when the match occurred.